 Would you like me to help you prepare a set of talking points or a “rejoinder” in case the FAA calls for an in-person or virtual hearing?

-The Right to Information (RTI) Act of 2005 was heralded as a milestone in Indian democracy.
-Designed to dismantle the “culture of secrecy” within government offices, it aimed to empower citizens by making transparency the rule and secrecy the exception.
-However, two decades later, the implementation of this Act is often met with systemic resistance.
+The Right to Information (RTI) Act of 2005 heralded a milestone in Indian democracy; consequently, it aimed to dismantle the “culture of secrecy” within government offices while empowering citizens by making transparency the rule and secrecy the exception.
+Nevertheless, two decades later, systemic resistance often meets the implementation of this Act.
+(Understanding RTI Violation Cases in India)

 - The grounds and authorization behind specific electricity bills.